 - While on the other hand, conventional oils are just made with crude oil as their base.
 No high refining procedure is used in their production.

 The engine oil act as a barrier between the engine parts.
 Because engine parts rub with each other and produce tremendous heat friction.
 This friction can damage your engine pretty quickly.

-Synthetic oils maintain wear protective properties for a longer duration.
-Protects your engine parts from wear and damage caused by heat friction.
-Thus, it increases engine life.
+- Synthetic oils maintain wear protective properties for a longer duration due to the addition of additives and refining process.
+Thus, it increases engine life by protecting your engine parts from wear and damage caused by friction and overheat.

-But, conventional oils break down quickly.
+- But, conventional oils break down quickly because they don’t have the additives and refining procedure.
 Their ability to halt the engine wear decreases accordingly.
 As a result, engine life will only decline as friction rises.

 Oil performs as your personal engine cleaner.
 It circulates through your engine and pickups the deposits.

-Synthetic oil contains fewer impurities.
-Thus, it can greatly repel the deposit and sludge production.
+- Synthetic oil contains fewer impurities.
+Thus, it can greatly repel deposit and sludge production.

-On the flip side of the coin, conventional oils are not that refined.
-They can form sludge and deposits over time and can reduce your engine’s precious life.
+- On the flip side of the coin, conventional oils are not that refined.
+They can quickly form sludge and deposits over time.

 When you are not riding your ride, the oil doesn’t flow and settles.
 But, when the ignition fires up, the oil is also fired up and starts flowing.
 The oil rushes towards the important engine parts and guards against the friction.